Oakleigh House School

-Oakleigh House has been offering independent education to families in Swansea for the last 100 years.
-Now part of a very successful global schools group Oakleigh House staff and pupils benefit from the opportunity to communicate with and work alongside schools from across the world, sharing best practice and educational thinking in 66 schools across 3 continents.
+Oakleigh House has been offering independent education to families in Swansea for over 100 years.
+Now part of a very successful global schools group Oakleigh House staff and pupils benefit from the opportunity to communicate with and work alongside schools from across the world, sharing best practice and educational thinking in over 100 schools across 5 continents.
 The school is rightly proud of its diverse nature and this year, has welcomed several new families relocating to the area who add to their international pupil cohort.

 Each summer, Year 6 pupils eagerly look forward to a visit to Barcelona to explore the city and visit the two British School of Barcelona sites in Castelldefels and Sitges, which are part of the Cognita Schools Group.